nss-evening-cohort-16/YOU-DO-react/README.md

 ### ROUTING
 - As a user, I should see an affordance that allows me to switch views (See wireframe)
 - As a user, if I select "View Completed" I should only see the completed YOU-DOs and whatever is shown in the wireframe
+- As a user, if I select "View Completed" I should only see the URL in the web browser update to `.../completed`

 ### FINISHING TOUCHES
 - As an engineering hiring manager, I want to see a README that reflects the details of the project with the software engineers details and not THESE instructions.